BAY LAKE TOWER AT DISNEY’S CONTEMPORARY RESORT

 The wall with the beds is two to three feet too short for comfort.

 - I measured about 12″ between the queen bed and the wall, about 16″ between the queen and the fold-out couch, and about 6″ between the couch and the balcony wall.

 - These measurements should be around 15″, 30″, and 15″.
 With the narrow spacing, the room is remarkably tight when the fold-out couch is open.

 If you are fitting just three in the room, and the third can sleep lengthwise on the couch (4′ 6″ of space is here) this is a great room.

 Otherwise, tower rooms at the Contemporary are about the same price, and, at 394 square feet–with two queens and a daybed–much more livable.
 All you really lose is a microwave and a toaster.

 Because the two bedroom lock-off villas share in their larger bedroom the layout of the Studio, this option has the same issues, ameliorated somewhat by the fact that there are other spaces here to go than the bedrooms.

 BEST AND WORST ROOMS AT BAY LAKE TOWER

 For those seeking a Bay Lake Tower at Disney’s Contemporary Resort Disney Vacation Club experience, it is best–by far–to reserve a Magic Kingdom view room, and to request a higher floor.
 The Magic Kingdom view gives much more kid appeal, and avoids noise from the pool.
 The higher floor improves views and reduces noise even further.

-Families looking for a DVC studio or two-bedroom villa (with the exceptions noted above), families on a budget, families looking for a particularly kid-appealing place to stay.
+Families looking for a DVC Studio or Two Bedroom Villa (unless they can get a dedicated Villa), families on a budget, families looking for a particularly kid-appealing place to stay.